manufakturet-booking/manufakturet-booking.github.io/_pages/howto.md

 6. Take the tags to a member of the booking staff

 7. The staff member will verify any necessary permissions and requirements -->

 5. Locate a staff member and show tell them which items you want to borrow.
 The staff member will find the equipment and ask you to scan the QR code in the lending room to open a registration form.

-6.

-6. You must ensure this email includes:
-	- Your email address
-	- A list of all AAU numbers for the equipment you are borrowing
-	- Your intended return date
+6. Read this form carefully!!
+When filled out correctly it will generate an email with a link to a second form.

+7. Read the second form carefully! **Do Not** save this link or reuse the unique ID that it gives you at a later date!

-10. Send the email to complete the borrowing process.
+8. Filling out the second form completes the borrowing process.

 -------------------------